karneh/mediationmonitor.github.io/index.md

   <summary>Method Validation</summary>

 To validate our method we performed a first pass analysis on a constructed signal with the frequencies of interest.
 Below is a plot of the signal generated in the time domain.
-This signal has both a .95 hz and 0.2 hz signal in the dataset.
+This signal has both a .95 Hz and 0.2 Hz signal in the dataset.
 These two frequencies represent a heart and breath rate respectively.

 <img src="images/sim_time.png" width="400"/>

-***Time domain plot of simulated signal w/noise (.2hz and .95 hz signals)***
+***Time domain plot of simulated signal w/noise (.2 Hz and .95 Hz signals)***

 This signal is then converted into the frequency showing using Matlab’s FFT (Fast Fourier Transform) function ()[INSERT LINK].
 This indicates how much of a certain frequency is present in a sample.
 Below is the figure generated from the FFT function.
-This signal has been shifted into the frequency domain (hz).
+This signal has been shifted into the frequency domain (Hz).

 <img src="images/sim_freq.png" width="400"/>

 ***Frequency domain plot of simulated signal***

 This plot informs us of several things.
 We do indeed see the presence of the frequencies of interest.
-Interestingly, there is no maximum amplitude centered around the 0.95hz value.
-Instead it appears that there are sligh spikes at .9 and 1 hz.
+Interestingly, there is no maximum amplitude centered around the 0.95 Hz value.
+Instead it appears that there are sligh spikes at .9 and 1 Hz.
 This case shows the shortcoming of our process.
 In the case where a frequency is present in our signal but not aligned with the frequencies used in the fft function the “real” frequency can be masked.

 One idea we had was to remedy this problem by using the additional parameter that controls the size of the matrix used to calculate the fft of our signal (https://www.mathworks.com/help/matlab/ref/fft.html#f83-998360-n)[https://www.mathworks.com/help/matlab/ref/fft.html#f83-998360-n].
 This parameter could generate more points between a given range in our plot and allow us to look at a more dense range of frequencies.